Azure/bicep-types-az/generated/containerregistry/microsoft.containerregistry/2017-03-01/types.md

 * **adminUserEnabled**: bool: The value that indicates whether the admin user is enabled.
 * **creationDate**: string (ReadOnly): The creation date of the container registry in ISO8601 format.
 * **loginServer**: string (ReadOnly): The URL that can be used to log into the container registry.
 * **provisioningState**: 'Creating' | 'Succeeded' (ReadOnly): The provisioning state of the container registry at the time the operation was called.
-Possible values include: 'Creating', 'Succeeded'
 * **storageAccount**: [StorageAccountParameters](#storageaccountparameters) (Required): The parameters of a storage account for a container registry.

 ## StorageAccountParameters